 Concept notes as per call for proposals and solicited notes usually have specific templates to be used.
 The outline differs from organization to organization, some requiring only one page, while others more (normally up to 4 pages).

-While the outline may differ depending on the type of template, opportunity, project to be described, etc., .a typical concept note has the following outline:
+While the outline may differ depending on the type of template, opportunity, the project to be described, etc., .a typical concept note has the following outline:

 - Brief summary of the proposed project.